DR. JENNIE ROBERTSON

 My hope for this consultation is that we can think about whether we might be able to work together in a way that you would find helpful.

-Hours are: 7-12pm on Fridays.
-I currently offer virtual sessions using Zoom.
+Hours are: 8-12pm on Fridays.
+I currently offer virtual sessions only.

 'Jennie has an ability to listen, show understanding and help me to reflect on my situation in a way that really helps; the way she leads conversations, helps me to talk through my feelings and make sense of them.
 Having worked with a different therapist in the past I can see how good she is at her job.
 She manages the time well and never leaves me feeling under pressure to do something, just offering suggestions of possible things I could do but in no way adding to the pressure I already put on myself.
 I’d highly recommend Jennie as someone to talk to.'